 This year, on the tenth anniversary of her passing, Maine Preservation honored the memory and contributions of long-term Maine Preservation board member and past President Patricia McGraw Anderson, by inaugurating the Patricia Anderson Summer Fellows Program.
-At this years’ 8th Annual Gala Maine more than $6,000 was contributed through bid numbers raised at the live auction in her honor, including a $2,500 gift from one of the program’s employers, Arron Sturgis of Preservation Timber Framing.
+At the 2018 Annual Gala more than $6,000 was contributed through bid numbers raised at the live auction in her honor, including a $2,500 gift from one of the program’s employers, Arron Sturgis of Preservation Timber Framing.

 Patricia McGraw Anderson was a noted local author, art historian, teacher and tireless advocate of historic preservation.
 Maine Preservation’s summer fellowship program is dedicated to the professional education of the next generation of historic preservationists.
 Up to five Summer Fellows, traditionally graduate students in historic preservation programs, receive a nationally-unique tangible introduction to the preservation field.
 Their nine weeks in the summer are split between hands-on applications of construction and repair with a trades or professional firm and policy and program development at Maine Preservation’s headquarters.
 Fellows gain important practical knowledge of how preservation businesses run and how preservation nonprofits function.